Main navigation

 The faculty member:

-• Holds a tenure-track or research faculty appointment.
+• Holds a tenure-track or research faculty appointment with expectations of mentoring graduate students.

 Rights and Responsibilities of Category P Graduate Faculty.